trebisky/ebaz4205_miner/blink2/README.md

-blink1 project
+blink2 project

-6-3-2022, 6-6-2022
+6-3-2022, 6-6-2022 6-15-2024

-The idea is to take a bitstream file that runs entirely self contained in the PL and load and start it from the PS.

-As much as anything it is a driver for the devcfg section of the Zynq chip on the Ebaz board.

-I am using a tested bitstream that blinks the green LED at about 2 Hz (the red LED remains off).

-This began by copying the "timer" project.
+Here we have a bitstream for the PL that implements a GPIO driven special blink function that can be controlled by the GPIO.
+The blinking is entirely autonomous once it is started.

+As soon as a character is typed, blinking stops.

+This was copied from "blink1", which was copied from "timer".

 The DMA loading of the PL is very fast.

-This now works with bit_read generating C source from the bitstream file.
+This works with bit_read generating C source from the bitstream file.